jwilson529/cstn-one-liners/README.txt

   "parameters": {
     "type": "object",
     "required": [
+      "table_id",
       "discussion_notes"
     ],
     "properties": {
+      "table_id": {
+        "type": "string",
+        "description": "Unique identifier for the table.
+Each table in the strategic planning session should have a unique ID."
+      },
       "discussion_notes": {
         "type": "array",
         "description": "List of notes from the strategic planning session to create one-liners from.",